Great Bay National Estuarine Research Reserve

-The Great Bay National Estuarine Research Reserve was designated in 1989 and is part of a network of 28 Reserves across the nation.
+The Great Bay National Estuarine Research Reserve (GBNERR) was designated in 1989 and is part of a network of 29 Reserves across the nation.
 The Great Bay Reserve is managed by the New Hampshire Fish and Game Department in cooperation with the National Oceanic and Atmospheric Administration (NOAA).
 The program sets aside important estuarine areas for long-term research, education and stewardship.

 The Great Bay Reserve includes all of Great Bay, Little Bay and the tidal portions of the Bellamy, Oyster, Lamprey, Squamscott and Winnicut Rivers.
 In addition, there are 2,935 acres of upland that comprise the boundary of the Reserve.
 All Reserve lands are open to the public for hunting and fishing.
 Go to greatbaypartnership.org to view maps highlighting all conservation lands in the Great Bay area.

 Year round, the Reserve holds a number of special programs, including interpretive kayak tours and programs for children.
-The Reserve also provides technical training for coastal decision makers through its Coastal Training Program and conducts coastal research and monitoring.
+The Reserve provides technical training for coastal decision makers through its Coastal Training Program and conducts coastal research and monitoring.
 The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, solar roofing and a geothermal heating and cooling system.

 N.H.
 Fish and Game Department